Welcome to our website.

 |Friday||St John of the Cross, Aylsham||9.30 am|

-On arrival personal hand sanitisation will take place and a mask must be worn whilst in church.
+On arrival personal hand sanitisation will take place and a mask should be worn whilst in church.
 If you do not own a mask, one will be provided.

 There will be no congregational singing during the service.
 A one way system will be in place including receiving communion.
 Whilst there will be no offertory collection as such, there will be collection buckets on arrival and exit.
 The process of how the Mass will proceed including taking communion will be explained to you by Father James at the time.
 We appreciate that not all members of our community will feel comfortable being in a relatively crowded environment, so churches may possibly remain open after each Mass for one further hour for private prayer — this to be confirmed.
 Please note that the above is subject to late change as we still await detailed guidance from HM Government.